rsksmart/devportal-1.0/kb/get-crypto-on-rsk/rbtc-wallets.md

 > Note that there are other types of wallets that exist apart from these two, including
 > [paper wallets](https://en.bitcoin.it/wiki/Paper_wallet).
-> However, we will not cover that in this article.
+> However, we will not cover them in this article.

 ## How wallets work